22nd June 2016

 These victims are invisible to the human eye who would usually rely on pushing poles into the ground to help locate the victim.
 The canine however, relies on its sense of smell and can sniff out victims lying at a depth of 2-4m and in extreme cases they have been known to detect victims buried under 10-12m of snow.

-Using a GC-MS they tested the diffusion of the odour compounds through a core of ice.
+Using a GC-MS they tested the diffusion of the odor compounds through a core of ice.
 They soaked cotton pads with the compounds and placed them at the bottom of the ice core alongside a small heater set at body temperature.
 Results indicated that the compounds behaved differently when moving through the snow but the key finding is that this method is capable of measuring the sweat biomarkers through the snow.
 This could lead to a much better understanding of how search and rescue animals find their victims which in turn could give additional hope to those trapped.

 GC-MS techniques are used for many analysis and is used to separate mixtures of individual components using a temperature controlled capillary column.
 Gas is used to push the sample though the GC.
 Gas can be supplied via a laboratory gas generator or by traditional gas methods such as cylinders.
-There are many advantages of using a Peak laboratory gas generator over cylinders such as reduced downtime, consistent purity at a steady flow and uninterrupted analysis as gas is supplied as and when required.
+There are many advantages of using a PEAK laboratory gas generator over cylinders such as reduced downtime, consistent purity at a steady flow and uninterrupted analysis as gas is supplied as and when required.

-Peak's Precision series of laboratory gas generators have been designed specifically for GC applications.
+PEAK's Precision series of laboratory gas generators have been designed specifically for GC applications.
 They combine convenience and reliability in a stackable and modular design and offer nitrogen, hydrogen, zero air and compressed air models at various flow rates to suit your application.
 Recommendation of the correct model depends on the use of the product.
 For most GC detectors, the standard grade purity is sufficient, but for carrier gas use, the trace models are recommended to ensure the lowest possible baseline and precision in your results.

-No matter your GC analysis you can rest assured that Peak can cater for your needs with its Precision series of GC laboratory gas generators.
+No matter your GC analysis you can rest assured that PEAK can cater for your needs with its Precision series of GC laboratory gas generators.